lf-edge/eve/pkg/pillar/docs/zedrouter.md

 instance or are shared by multiple network instances. `Global` sub-graph needs to be reconciled pretty-much on every change in the intended state.

-### UplinkProber
+### PortProber

-[UplinkProber](../uplinkprober/uplinkprober.go) is responsible for probing uplink connectivity for every network instance configured with a group uplink label, such as `uplink` (use any management interface) or `freeuplink` (use any management interface with zero cost).
+[PortProber](../portprober/portprober.go) is responsible for probing port connectivity for every multi-path route configured inside a local network instance.
+IP route is multi-path if it uses a shared port label to match a group of ports, each being a suitable candidate to reach the destination network.
+There are already 3 predefined shared port labels:

+* `all`: assigned to every device network port
+* `uplink`: assigned to every management port
+* `freeuplink`: assigned to every management port with zero cost.

+Additionally, user is able to define a custom shared label and match a particular subset of network ports.

-The probing algorithm of UplinkProber tries to determine the state of connectivity for every suitable port and then select the cheapest one with working connectivity.
+The probing algorithm of PortProber tries to determine the state of connectivity for every port matched by a route label and then potentially use other criteria, such as port cost, wwan port signal quality, etc., to select the best port for the route.
 Additionally, it tries to avoid port flapping, i.e. switching between ports too often.
 For example, a certain number of continuous failures is required before a port is considered without connectivity.
 Similarly, a certain number of continuous successes is required before a port is selected over the previous one.
-See `Config` structure defined in `uplinkprober.go` for more details and how the behaviour can be tweaked through config options.
+See `Config` structure defined in `portprober.go` for more details and how the behaviour can be tweaked through config options.
 However, note that the default configuration cannot be currently changed in run-time through `EdgeDevConfig`.

-Whenever the selected uplink for a given NI changes, zedrouter is notified by the prober.
+Whenever the selected output port for a given route changes, zedrouter is notified by the prober.
 It is up to zedrouter to perform the re-routing from one port to another (and it does so with the help from NIReconciler).

+#### ReachabilityProber

+ReachabilityProber is used by PortProber to test the reachability of device port's next hop(s) (the closest router(s)) and remote networks (Internet, cloud VPC, etc.).
+PortProber expects one ReachabilityProber for every probing method (ICMP, TCP, ...).
+There might be a different set of probers implemented for every supported network stack (currently only Linux networking is supported by EVE, see [linuxreachprober.go](../portprober/linuxreachprober.go)).
+A mock implementation is also provided for unit testing purposes.

 ### NetworkMonitor